LC Interpreting Services is now SignNexus!

 In our current society, where we see growing tension between civilians and the justice system, there is a critical need for respectful communication.
 People are getting lost in the legal loopholes, wrongfully incarcerated or, in some cases, losing their lives during police interactions.
 The lack of cultural competency within out justice system can be remedied, but only if those entities actively work with the civilian population to understand and appreciate diversity.

-LC Interpreting Service understands the value of highly qualified Legal Interpreters and strives to provide top quality service for deaf consumers in the greater New York City area.
-LCIS makes it simple to secure qualified legal interpreters with the skills and experience to ensure deaf individuals have full access to the justice system.
+SignNexus understands the value of highly qualified Legal Interpreters and strives to provide top quality service for deaf consumers in the greater New York City area.
+SignNexus makes it simple to secure qualified legal interpreters with the skills and experience to ensure deaf individuals have full access to the justice system.

 RID Legal Interpreting Standard Practice Paper